 "Do your research and explore ways to promote your book by following the footsteps of those whom have previously treaded your dreamed-of path or by pairing up with those on a similar mission."

 4. Give Back

 If you're following me, you've probably noticed that I'm a professional, huge, die-hard goodie-goodie.
 The obnoxious fairy-godmother or grandma-that-spoils-her-grandkids totem spirit within me is legit.
 I know it can rub off as cheesy and pathetic, and maybe even fake.
 But I can't help myself!
 My mind is just constantly set to wanting to help others out however I can—especially if it involves topics I'm passionate about, like getting creative and expanding brands and businesses, the joys of following your passion and dancing with the Arts, and the serious need of change in our education system.

-But, as nice as it is that you've written something that another human-being can read (and hopefully enjoy or get something out of to assist in their own life's journey), that's not really doing all that much....Yes, yes, it was a very grandiose effort on your part to write and publish your book and you should feel proud of of what you've accomplished.
-But if anyone's so bold as to think that their two cents should be embedded into the brains of the masses, then they'e gotta be bold enough to do more to support those minds than just providing them with a pretty bundle of words.
+But, as nice as it is that you've written something that another human being can read (and hopefully enjoy or get something out of to assist in their own life's journey), that's not really doing all that much...Yes, yes, it was a very grandiose effort on your part to write and publish your book and you should feel proud of what you've accomplished.
+But if anyone's so bold as to think that their two cents should be embedded into the brains of the masses, then they've gotta be bold enough to do more to support those minds than just providing them with a pretty bundle of words.
 Sure, historically, a number of authors have been able to get away with that.
-But moving forward, even if you have your moment the limelight, it's not gonna last without strategically planning for more momentum behind your brand than just "a book".
+But moving forward, even if you have your moment in the limelight, it's not gonna last without strategically planning for more momentum behind your brand than just "a book".

 5. Take a Break